DianeVail/MathYourWay/README.md

  - KhanAcademy.org
  - SchoolYourself.org

-This project also includes an app to calculate the hypotenuse of a right triangle.
+Thgis poject uses an API to list an intersting fact of the day everytime the page is visited.
+It includes an app to calculate the hypotenuse of a right triangle.
 Users will input values to calculate the length of the hypotenuse of a right triangle using the Pythagorean Theorem.
 The app tests the input for valid data and outputs an error if necessary.
+This project also includes an app that calculates the solutions to a quadratic equation and outputs the x-intercepts.
+If the user enters a linear equation it oupts the properties of the line created.
+Both of these apps include links to the appropriate graphing software.

 **Goals of this Project**